Germany announces $3 billion military aid package for Ukraine before possible Zelenskyy visit

 Published

-BERLIN -- Germany will provide Ukraine with additional military aid worth more than 2.7 billion euros ($3 billion), including tanks, anti-aircraft systems and ammunition, the government said Saturday.
-The announcement came as preparations were underway in Berlin for a possible first visit to…
+Germany says it's providing Ukraine with additional military aid worth more than 2.7 billion euros ($3 billion) including tanks, anti-aircraft systems and ammunition.
+The announcement Saturday came as preparations were underway in Berlin for a possible first visit to Germany by Ukrainian President Volodymyr Zelenskyy since Russia invaded his country last year.
+Defense Minister Boris Pistorius said Berlin wants to show with the latest package of arms “that Germany is serious in its support” for Ukraine.
+The visit has yet to be officially confirmed.
+But it would be a sign that relations between Ukraine and Germany have improved after a rocky patch.Full Article